-Sr. no. Category Infrastructure sub-sectors 1 Transport Roads and bridges Ports5 Shipyards6 Inland waterways Airports Railway tracks, tunnels, viaducts and bridges7 Urban public transport (except rolling stock in the case of urban road transport) 2 Energy Electricity generation Electricity transmission Electricity distribution Oil pipelines Oil/gas/liquefied natural gas (LNG) storage facility8 Gas pipelines9 3 Water and sanitation Solid waste management Water supply pipelines Water treatment plants Sewage collection, treatment and disposal system Irrigation (dams, channels, embankments, etc.) Storm water drainage system Slurry pipelines 4 Communication Telecommunications (fixed network)10 Telecommunications towers Telecommunications and telecom services 5 Social and commercial infrastructure Education institutions (capital stock) Sports infrastructure11 Hospitals (capital stock)12 Three-star or higher category classified hotels located outside cities with a population of more than 1 million Common infrastructure for industrial parks, and other parks with industrial activity such as food parks, textile parks, SEZs, tourism facilities and agriculture markets Post-harvest storage infrastructure for agricultural and horticultural produce, including cold storage Terminal markets Soil-testing laboratories Cold chain13 Affordable housing14
+S. No. Category Infrastructure sub-sectors 4.
+Communication Telecommunications (fixed network)18 Telecommunications towers Telecommunications and telecom services 5.
+Social and commercial infrastructure Education institutions (capital stock) Sports infrastructure19 Hospitals (capital stock)20 Tourism infrastructure, viz. (i) three-star or higher category classified hotels located outside cities with a population of more than 1 million (ii) ropeways and cable cars Common infrastructure for industrial parks and other parks with industrial activity such as food parks, textile parks, SEZs, tourism facilities and agriculture markets Post-harvest storage infrastructure for agricultural and horticultural produce, including cold storage Terminal markets Soil-testing laboratories Cold chain 21 Affordable housing 22

-- 5 Includes capital dredging - 6 'Shipyard' is defined as a floating or land-based facility with the essential features of waterfront, turning basin, berthing and docking facility, slipways and/or ship lifts, and which is self-sufficient in carrying out shipbuilding/repair/breaking activities. - 7 Includes supporting terminal infrastructure such as loading or unloading terminals, stations and buildings - 8 Includes strategic storage of crude oil - 9 Includes city gas distribution network - 10 Includes optic fibre/wire/cable networks, which provide broadband/Internet services - 11 Includes sports stadia used for training/research in sports and sports-related activities - 12 Includes medical colleges, paramedical training institutes and diagnostic centres - 13 Includes cold room facility for farm-level pre-cooling for preservation or storage of agricultural and allied produce and marine products and meat - 14 'Affordable housing' is defined as a housing project using at least 50% of the floor area ratio (FAR)/floor space index (FSI) for dwelling units with carpet area of not more than 60 square meters.
-'Carpet area' shall have the meaning as assigned to it in clause (k) of section 2 of the Real Estate (Regulation and Development) Act, 2016.
+18 Includes optic fibre/wire/cable networks, which provide broadband/Internet

+19 Includes provision of sports stadia and infrastructure for academics for training/research in sports and sports-related activities.

+20 Includes medical colleges, paramedical training institutes and diagnostic centres.

+21 Includes cold room facility for farm-level pre-cooling, for preservation or storage of agricultural and allied produce and marine products and meat.

+22 'Affordable housing' is defined as a housing project using at least 50% of the Floor Area Ratio (FAR)/Floor Space Index (FSI) for dwelling units with carpet area[®] of not more than 60 square metres.

+[®] 'Carpet area' shall have the meaning assigned to it in clause (k) of section 2 of the Real Estate (Regulation and Development) Act, 2016.

+Notes